ImperialCollegeLondon/pnextract/src/script/README.md

 ##  Caution

-The script here use recursive make by running the AllMake and AllClean scripts.
-The script change, add and delete files on your
-computer: the root directory where files are changed, generated or deleted is called msRoot which, by default, points to two directories upper to the location of these script themselves.
-So, if you ever consider using these scripts for building your applications, make sure these are wrapped inside two (sub-)sub-folders, dedicated to source codes.
+The scripts here use recursive make.
+These change and delete files on your system: the top directory where files are changed, generated or deleted is called msRoot which, by default, points to two directories upper to the location of these script themselves.
+So, if you consider using these scripts for building your applications, make sure these are wrapped inside two (sub-)sub-folders, dedicated to source codes.
 Here is what the directory structure should looks like: